DineshKumarV-2001/Data-Engineer-Project/README.md

 ## Downstreamed for Visualization & Further Analytics
 - Merged All the Table's & Computed Columns to a Single Table
-- Removed Unwanted Columns
+- Removed Unwanted/Invalid Columns
 - Fill Null Values Based on Column Criteria (eg:- mean for Payment , esitmated_delivery_date for missed delivery_date)
-- writen the Data to Google Bucket as in Parquet( best for Compression ) & Downloaded Directly from Google Bucket
+- Copied the Data to Google Bucket as in Parquet( best for Compression ) & can be Downloaded Directly from Google Bucket.